Goodies You Can't Google

-Father’s Day 2016 is officially less than a week away, but it’s not too late to make something handmade for the occasion!
-If you need a little inspiration, here is a round up of all of my favorite last minute Father’s Day projects, from gift ideas to party decor.
+Father’s Day is coming up, but it’s not too late to make something handmade for Dad!
+If you need a little inspiration, here is a round up of all of our favorite quick Father’s Day DIY ideas, from handmade gifts to party decor.

 All parents, especially parents to younger children, love receiving homemade gifts from their kids.
-Homemade gifts are thoughtful and priceless and something that they can keep forever.
-Here are some DIY project ideas that are creative and safe for kids of all ages to make.
+Handmade gifts are thoughtful and priceless and something that they can keep forever.
+With that in mind, these are our go-to DIY project ideas that are creative and safe for kids of all ages to make.

 Kids can make a treasure box full of love notes and trinkets to appreciate Dad and all that he does.
-Pick up a basic wooden box at your local craft store along with some monogram letters that spell DAD.
+Start by picking up a basic wooden box at your local craft store along with some monogram letters that spell DAD.
 Paint the box and letters with acrylic paint in any color scheme, and add photos to the inside of the box for a beautiful sentimental gift.
-Best Dad in the World Book:

 If you want to pair a greeting card with your Father’s Day projects, our 3D bow tie card is a fantastic and safe option for kids to add their unique creative spin to a basic card.
 Print the card onto card stock and choose between four patterns of bow ties to add to your card.
 Kids can use colored pencils, crayons, or markers to personalize their card for Dad.